"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 Routing Calories Intake - Flowchart.

-The digestive system "decision-making" process flowchart:
+The digestive system's "decision-making" process flowchart:

 - Are the nutrients ingested suitable for tissue regeneration and long-term maintenance?
 Appropriate nutrients for regeneration are emulsified.
 (They are better absorbed with dietary fiber.)